Laerdal/Laerdal.McuMgr/README.md

           '"/m:1"'                                  ^
           '"/p:Laerdal_Version_Full=1.0.x.0"'

-# Note: Make sure to +1 the 'x' number each time in the scriptlet above before running it.
+# Note: Make sure to +1 the 'x' number each time in the aforementioned scripts before running them.
 ```

 ## Known issues